 Set up Employee to Accrue RDOs

 Now we need to set up the employees’ pay templates to accrue RDOs.
 Go to Payroll > Employees and select the relevant employee(s).
 Now click on the Leave tab and click on Assign Leave Type.
 Choose RDO from the Leave drop-down menu.
 In the Leave Calculation Method field, select Manually Recorded Rate.
 If your employee already has an opening balance, enter it here.
-Where it says On termination used balance is select Paid Out.
+Where it says On termination unused balance is select Paid Out.
+Tick the ETP leave type and Includes Superannuation Guarantee Contribution boxes.
 When you’re done, click the green Save button.
-A screen shot below shows you what this looks like.
+A screenshot below shows you what this looks like.

 Just one word of caution here.
-RDOs paid out on termination often form part of an Eligible Termination Payment (ETP), which attracts different tax treatment as well as needing to be reported separately from the rest of the earnings reported on the Payment Summary (formerly Group Certificate).
+RDOs paid out on termination form part of an Eligible Termination Payment (ETP), which attracts different tax treatment as well as needing to be reported separately from the rest of the earnings reported on the Single Touch Payroll income statement, ( formerly Payment Summary).
+When completing a termination payment in Xero, the tax will be calculated separately based on the ETP type.

-Now that the set up is complete, you can go ahead an enter your employees’ timesheets.
+Now that the set-up is complete, you can go ahead and enter your employees’ timesheets.
 Go to Payroll > Timesheets > Add Timesheet.
 Select the relevant employee and pay period and click Save.

-See the screen shot example below.
-We’ve used a scenario of an employee, James Lebron, being paid on a weekly pay cycle.
+See the screenshot example below for one week.
+We’ve used a scenario of an employee, James Lebron, being paid on a fortnightly pay cycle.
 He’s working a 40-hour week but is being paid for 38 hours and the remaining 2 unpaid hours are being added to his RDO balance.

 Entering a Pay Run

 So now we’re ready to enter a pay run using the timesheet data entered earlier.
-Go to Payroll > Pay Runs > Add Pay Run and select the relevant pay period and click the green Next button.
+Go to Payroll > Pay Employees > Add Pay Run and select the relevant pay period and click the green Next button.
 Let’s click into James’ pay to see what’s happening.
-As there is a lot of information in the pay run that we don’t need to look at for this example, I’ve only pasted two screen shots showing the top and bottom sections of the pay run.
+As there is a lot of information in the pay run that we don’t need to look at for this example, I’ve only pasted two screenshots showing the top and bottom sections of the pay run.

-The first screen shot shows the hours that the pay run has pulled from the timesheet.
-Notice how the Hours worked towards RDOs shows the 2 hours, but at a $0 hourly rate.
+The first screenshot shows the hours that the pay run has pulled from the fortnightly timesheet.
+Notice how the Hours worked towards RDOs shows the 4 hours, but at a $0 hourly rate.
 You’ll also notice that the hours are locked.
 You can’t edit them from this view.
-If you’ve made a mistake, you’ll need to unlock the timesheet and make the corrections there.
+If you’ve made a mistake, click on the link to take you to the relevant timesheet to unlock it and make the corrections there.

-The second screen shot shows the bottom section of the pay run for James.
+The second screenshot shows the leave accrual section of the pay run for James.
 The RDO leave type has a blank field.
-You need to enter the 2 hours from the top section of the pay run into this section at the bottom.
+You need to enter the number of hours from the top section of the pay run into this section at the bottom.
+This example shows 4 hours for the fortnight worked.
 Remember to save the changes you’ve made to the employee’s pay and post the pay run.

 Putting in a Leave Request for RDOs